gitashishpatidar/Data_Profiling_and_Mining_Project/README.md

 This repository contains my submission for FetchRewards Assessment

 ### First: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model
-Please refer to the file: First_New_Structured_Data.pdf For this question, I have eliminated some columns with lots of missing values to keep the ER diagram simple and easy to understand.
+Please refer to the file: First_New_Structured_Data.pdf// For this question, I have eliminated some columns with lots of missing values to keep the ER diagram simple and easy to understand. //
 The diagram shows all the tables with all the columns and if an instance is a primary key or foreign key and how each table is connected on different cardinality levels with other tables.

 ### Second: Write a query that directly answers a predetermined question from a business stakeholder
 Please refer to the file: Second_predetermined_Queries.pdf